ngkolev/Updater/README.md

 **REMARK 2** The command and arguments are separated not by spaces but by tabs.
 This way it is easier when the arguments contain spaces, e.g., folder names.

-One example scenario that we automate is:
+One example scenario that we automate is (see example.upd file):
 * Backup the database
+* Backup application's folder
 * Unzip the installation package in a temp folder
 * Remove all *.config and *.sitemap files
 * Copy temp folder content into the application installation directory